Marylucy123450/Coffee-site/README.md

 #Description.
 This is a website were one can view many diffrent types of coffee, check the price and oder any type of coffee they wish to take.

+Built With
+This application was built with the following technologies:

+.Javascript
+.css
+.HTML

 #Getting Started.
 #Installing
 Fork and clone this repository.